Financial Aid

 Applying for Aid

 To apply for financial aid, students must complete the Free Application for Federal Student Aid (FAFSA), available online at www.studentaid.gov, and enter UWF’s school of 003955.
 The FAFSA becomes available for the next aid year every October 1 and uses tax information from the prior, prior tax year.
 Once the FAFSA is processed, the results will be transmitted electronically to UWF and the results will also be e-mailed to the student.
-We encourage students to closely review the SAR.
+We encourage students to closely review the FAFSA Submission Summary.
 Students must reapply for financial aid each academic year by submitting a new FAFSA.
 More information on the application process is available here (http://uwf.edu/offices/financial-aid/applying-for-aid/steps-to-apply/).

 Types of Aid